-Grace Sullivan is a freshman majoring in Film and Media Arts at Temple University.
+Grace Sullivan is a sophomore majoring in Film and Media Arts at Temple University.
 She attended the Alabama School of Fine Arts for high school, where she specialized in creative writing and wrote and edited for literary magazines, but this is one of her first times writing for a blog!
 She likes to explore Philly as much as possible and is involved on campus in the student-run film production company Wandering Studios, along with the Taekwondo Club and Equestrian Club.

 Guest-written by Grace Sullivan

 It’s easy to get overwhelmed by all the holiday activities Philly has going on right now (especially for someone like me, raised in the suburbs of Birmingham, Alabama).
 With finals looming over us, it’s hard enough to get in the holiday spirit.
 One thing I’ve discovered since moving here for Temple University four months ago, is that Philadelphia is filled with so many museums!

 Luckily, I’ve found some great holiday programs that some museums will be hosting throughout December.
 Whether you’re just a couple of weeks away from leaving the city or Philly is your home for the holidays, you can find something to spark your interest.

 We’ll start off with a classic.
 The great thing about the art museum is if you’re an 18-year-old freshman, it’s always free!
 Once you’re over 18, it’s a discounted price of $14 with your student ID.
 Plus, Temple students can download the PEX Passport, and get in for only $5!
 They also offer pay-what-you-wish every first Sunday of the month and every Friday night from 5-8:45pm.